-* Your gender: Women are much more likely to suffer from this autoimmune disorder than men.
+* Gender: Women are much more likely to suffer from this autoimmune disorder than men.

-* Your weight: Overweight individuals are more prone to developing rheumatoid arthritis.
+* Weight: Overweight individuals are more prone to developing rheumatoid arthritis.

-* Your smoking: If you smoke, you are more likely to develop rheumatoid arthritis, and if you develop it, your symptoms may be more pronounced than those who do not smoke.
+* Smoking: If you smoke, you are more likely to develop rheumatoid arthritis, and if you develop it, your symptoms may be more pronounced than those who do not smoke.

-* Your age: Rheumatoid arthritis is more likely to hit you in middle age (40 to 60).
+* Age: Rheumatoid arthritis is more likely to hit you in middle age (40 to 60).

-* Your environment: Certain environmental exposures have been found to elevate your risk of rheumatoid arthritis, including exposure to asbestos and silica.
+* Environment: Certain environmental exposures have been found to elevate your risk of rheumatoid arthritis, including exposure to asbestos and silica.

 * Swollen joints